powolnik/TaskaDoo/Docs/ImplementationPlans/FeaturePlans/TaskInput.md

-Users can add tasks using voice dictation or text.
 # Task Input

 Inputting Tasks should be as **easy and fast** as possible, because we don't want to make this into another hurdle.
 That could stop users from inputting Tasks which would render TaskaDoo useless.\